 Towards stabilization and restoration of normalcy and improve social cohesion among the diverse sects of populations who have been affected, RNVDO partnered with Cordaid Foundation to support rehabilitation of water systems and schools’ in liberated villages in the district of Hamdaniyah and Qayyarah, to create earning opportunities for communities.
 Towards this end, activities like vocational training, setting up local businesses through cash grants, and capacity building were implemented for 400 households (2,400 beneficiaries) under cash for work initiative.
 The successful outcome of this project and demand by communities to continue such activities, has led to a renewal of partnership with Cordaid to expand the project.

 Recently, a partnership has been established with Lutheran World Relief (May 2017) to reach 7,700 beneficiaries in Wadi Hajar under the ‘Ana Fi Aman’ (I am safe) project with the objective of building the resilience of women, youth and children by providing access to protection and livelihoods opportunities which includes capacity building.
-A second phase of the project will be implemented in 2018 to cover an additional neighbourhood with livelihoods opportunities.
+A second phase of the project will be implemented in 2018 to cover an additional neighborhood with livelihoods opportunities.

 In Jad’ah camp, RNVDO collaborated with Noor As-Sama for peacebuilding and social cohesion awareness campaigns in Jad’ah Camp.
 In late 2017 we also took part in Tal Afar response assisting 490 recently returned families in Abu Mariyah.
 RNVDO implemented an MPCA project funded by Caritas France targeting 387 families in Mosul city with multi-purpose cash assistance.